 Founders and Advisors

-Mark Holmes is the CEO of RavenWhite.
-He is the founder of PatentBridge, a privately-held Silicon Valley technology development firm that specializes in bringing to market select technologies covering extraordinary mobile, security and internet breakthroughs.
-He was the co-founder of a successful telecommunications startup which was sold in the late 1990’s to a portfolio company of the Alabama state retirement fund.
-He is an angel investor both individually and as a Band of Angels member, earned his engineering degree from Brown University, and is a member of the Institute of Electrical and Electronics Engineers (IEEE) and the IEEE Computer Society.
+Mark Holmes is the CEO and co-founder of RavenWhite.
+He was the co-founder of a successful telecommunications startup which was sold to a portfolio company of the Alabama state retirement fund.
+He is an angel investor both as Managing Director of Sand Hill Private Investments and as a Band of Angels member.
+Holmes earned his electrical engineering degree from Brown University, and is a member of the Institute of Electrical and Electronics Engineers (IEEE) and the IEEE Computer Society.